-This case illustrates the importance of patient post-accident medical care.
-Although there may be no obvious complications after a car accident, a patient is still at risk of complications.
-Consequently, it is imperative that a healthcare professional employs practices and methods that can efficiently diagnose a condition once they have a patient in their care, performing the assessment required before discharge and being alert to the most misdiagnosed conditions.
-Unfortunately, in this case, the initial ER medical provider was negligent and discharged the plaintiff without ordering important tests or considering internal bleeding.
+- The importance of patient post-accident medical care: Although there may be no obvious complications after a car accident, a patient is still at risk.
+The initial ER medical provider was negligent and discharged the plaintiff without ordering necessary tests or considering internal bleeding.

-This case also exemplifies how a patient's condition can go from stable to critical after discharge, in turn, that ER healthcare professionals can be held responsible for the decisions they make.
-In this case, our legal team was successful in proving that medical tests should have been ordered soon after the crash.
-The implication of this conclusion is that the ER's medical team method of discharging the patient without examining him did not meet the standard of care in this case.
+In this case, our legal team successfully proved that medical tests should have been ordered soon after the crash.
+This conclusion implies that the ER's medical team's method of discharging the patient without examining him did not meet the standard of care in this case.

-Florida Lawyer for Victims of Internal Bleeding Medical Negligence
+Florida Medical Malpractice Lawyer for Victims of Internal Bleeding Medical Negligence

 Failure to diagnose internal bleeding is a medical error that can lead to a lack of medical treatment and serious injury.

 People who suffered harm due to medical negligence involving internal bleeding have the right to recover compensation for damages.